 GTranslate module for Drupal

 Just like in the case of WordPress, the GTranslate Drupal plugin uses the Google Translate automatic translation service to translate Drupal sites.
-Same caveat here: Translation quality might be an increasingly pressing issue as your website grows.
+The same caveat applies here: translation quality might become more critical as your website grows as the module features machine translation only.

 How to translate a Magento website